-Figure 40 Aerial photograph of the nine-hole course at Riverside Golf and Country Club taken just after World War I

-A reviewer in Canadian Golfer allows us to understand the kind of work that Rickwood did: "artificial remedies against careless golf are not required to any extent, owing to the skill on the part of those responsible in taking advantage of the various side-slopes and other penalties nature here has provided, which experience has resulted in a fairway, interesting and sporting enough to satisfy the most critical.
-The hazards, confronting us from some of the tees, are rough enough to break one's heart, and niblick, should you not carry ....
-Much credit is due to Mr. Andrew Jack, chairman of the green committee, together with his co-laborers in the cause, for the skill and patience they have shown in the work of elaborating out of most difficult surface conditions a home for the present local lovers of the game, and those to come after.
+Figure 42 Aerial photograph of the nine-hole course at Riverside Golf and Country Club taken just after World War I which experience has resulted in a fairway, interesting and sporting enough to satisfy the most critical.
+The hazards, confronting us from some of the tees, are rough enough to break one's heart, and niblick, should you not carry Much credit is due to Mr. Andrew Jack, chairman of the green committee, together with his co-laborers in the cause, for the skill and patience they have shown in the work of elaborating out of most difficult surface conditions a home for the present local lovers of the game, and those to come after.
 A round of Riverside demonstrates that it is a thoroughly interesting course throughout, calling for well-placed shots.
 The views to be obtained from many points of vantage are fairly ravishing....
 We finish an interesting round of 9 holes at the club house green, which is a difficult pitch to hold" (February 1919, vol vi no 10, p.
 531).